Full Scale

 Candidates work with recruiters to help them find jobs.
 They just need help getting access to work that only IT recruiters know about.
 But what are the major downsides of working with headhunters?

-Developers get contacted weekly and sometimes daily by IT recruiters.
-The amount of messages from them is insane.
-Many developers don’t use LinkedIn for this reason alone.
-Nothing is worse than getting emailed, called, and texted by IT recruiters non-stop.
+IT recruiters contact developers weekly and sometimes daily.
+The number of messages they send is insane.
+Many developers donโt use LinkedIn for this reason alone.
+Nothing is worse than getting emailed, called, and texted nonstop by IT recruiters.

 Dear IT recruiters, please leave us alone!